 - Since recess could be a challenging social time, Student A would have a modified recess schedule.
 The first portion of recess was an unstructured yet supervised playtime, while the second half involved a predetermined, structured activity.
 For example, the student would help in the library, assist in the kindergarten classroom, or pass out newsletters to classrooms.

 - Student planners were used to record homework and class events.
 Once the students finished recording in their planner, I would check it for accuracy.
 If needed, either a classmate or I would scribe the homework for Student A.

 Those were some the more formal accommodations and modifications that we made for Student A. In addition, I kept a few more in my back pocket in case the day wasn’t going as planned!

 Huge thanks to Nicole Eredics for sharing some of her best tips on accommodations and modifications.
-We’ll keep you posted on Nicole’s upcoming book, which you’re going to love—and don’t forget to come back on Thursday for 17 great adaptation ideas!
+Check out her book Inclusion in Action, and don’t forget to come back on Thursday for 17 great adaptation ideas!